Worms World Party

 Squishy and squirmy, but not quite up to Armageddon.

 Those who think turn-based strategy is all stuffy civ-building and coin-counting have never launched an explosive granny whilst firing away in a jetpack.
-Worms World Party gives us our fourth trip to the Worms universe, and the whacky combat is virtually identical to past games.
+Worms World Party gives us our fourth trip to the Worms universe, and the wacky combat will entice more than a little deja-vu.
 Controlling a team of worms, you square off against opposing teams — either AI or human-controlled — in an explosive turn-based deathmatch over destructible terrain using all manner of hilarious weaponry.

 As in its parent games, World Party’s action is anything but serious.
 Launch a herd of Mad Cows down a slope, throw the Holy Hand Grenade, or steer the flying Super Sheep towards its target — plus trusty regulars like the Bazooka, Shotgun, and handy Ninja Rope.
 With these you off enemy worms, traversing a treacherous landscape to nab power-ups and find the safest spots to rest between turns.

 If World Party’s weapons sound a bit familiar, it’s because, in an extremely disappointing move, the designers haven’t expanded the arsenal at all since Worms Armageddon.
-Fortunately there is some new stuff that goes beyond the menu dressing, chief of is a new ‘fortress mode’ that stacks worms in their own strongholds, forty-five new single-player missions, nineteen training modes, and sixteen time-attack missions.
+Fortunately there is some new stuff that goes beyond the menu dressing, chief being a new ‘fortress mode’ that stacks worms in their own opposite strongholds, 45 new single-player missions, 19 training modes, and 16 time-attack missions.
 As always, the singleplayer missions are grueling and not much fun.
-Hidden in the options menu is an encyclopedia that offers interesting strategies for each weapon.
+Hidden in the options menu is an encyclopedia that offers interesting strategies for each weapon directed at would-be pros.

-The multiplayer game modifiers — arranged in a slot-machine interface called the Wormpot — lend new variety to gameplay: Sticky mode keeps grenades from bouncing; Super Rope mode lets you swing farther and wider; God Mode turns worms invulnerable to everything except drowning.
+The multiplayer game modifiers — arranged in a slot-machine interface called the Wormpot — give way to some gameplay variety: Sticky mode keeps grenades from bouncing; Super Rope mode lets you swing farther and wider; God Mode turns worms invulnerable to everything except drowning.
 On the lower end you get some odd limitations to the interface that weren’t there in Armageddon – not being able to preview maps before committing to a match, unable to fine-tune round time, hitpoints or mine/barrel quantities, and general slow-downs brought by the (too) colorful interface on lower-end systems.

 There’s not much here that you wouldn’t get from just playing Armageddon, but for people late to the scene it’s a nice package to try.
 Those who’ve played WA to death won’t get much out of it, however.